turingschool/curriculum/source/projects/store_engine/store_engine_evaluation_story_2.markdown

 title: StoreEngine Evaluation Story 2
 ---

-## Story 2: Adding Products To The Cart From Multiple Sources
+## Adding Products To The Cart From Multiple Sources

 * Feature: Adding Products To The Cart From Multiple Sources
     * Background: